 Leaving Valuables in Luggage on a Night Bus

 Keep anything of value with you at your seat, and pack your stowed bags accordingly.
-Things like razor blade replacements, flashlights, USB chargers, and even sunscreen are tempting targets often left in stowed luggage.
+Things such as razor blades, flashlights, USB chargers, and even sunscreen are tempting targets often left in stowed luggage.

 10 of 10

 One of the biggest mistakes travelers make in Bangkok is not taking advantage of the Chao Phraya River for getting around.

 Although the taxi boats that ply the wide river are a little trickier to navigate than the Skytrain, they do reach other fascinating parts of the city — including Chinatown.